um104/C4PPMobileMetrics/SalesforceFiles/README.txt

 retrieveTarget: <Name of directory to put package.
 Create a new directory
                  if getting a new package>
 packageNames: <Name of package to pull off Salesforce>

+To deploy/upload a package from a local directory use target:deployUnpackaged
+deployRoot: <Location of local directory that you want to upload to org>
+(Note the username and password are going to be for the account you are going to upload to)